keu/docs/guides/airflow-databricks.md

 ---
-title: "Orchestrating Databricks Jobs with Airflow"
+title: "Orchestrating Databricks jobs with Airflow"
-sidebar_label: "Orchestrating Databricks Jobs with Airflow"
+sidebar_label: "Orchestrating Databricks jobs with Airflow"
-description: "Orchestrating Databricks Jobs from your Apache Airflow DAGs."
+description: "Orchestrating Databricks jobs from your Apache Airflow DAGs."
 id: airflow-databricks
-tags: ["Integrations", "DAGs"]
+tags: [Integrations, DAGs]
 ---

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around [Apache Spark](https://spark.apache.org/) that provides users with fully managed Apache Spark clusters and interactive workspaces.
 Astronomer recommends using Airflow primarily as an orchestrator, and to use an execution framework like Apache Spark to do the heavy lifting of data processing.
 It follows that using Airflow to orchestrate Databricks jobs is a natural solution for many common use cases.